Who are you, and what do you do?

 What hardware are you using?

-One of the two devices which go with me everywhere is, of course, my mobile phone -- an LG Nexus 4.
-The other is my FitBit Ultra, keeping a track of my movements and sleep patterns.
+The only devices which goes with me everywhere is, of course, my mobile phone -- currently, an LG Nexus 4.

 My everyday computer is a mid-2012 13" Macbook Air and when working from home I use a late 2009 iMac 27" with an Apple Magic Trackpad (bought mainly so my daughter can use the machine).